stong1108/CLT-exponential-dist/README.md

 Sample Variance versus Theoretical Variance
 -------------------------------------------

-The variance of the exponential distribution is given by $\frac{1}{\lambda}^2$.
-Given that $\lambda = 0.2$ for our study, the theoretical variance is equal to 25.
+The variance of the exponential distribution is given by 1/λ^2.
+Given that λ = 0.2$ for our study, the theoretical variance is equal to 25.
 The histogram below shows the spread of 1000 sample variances we simulated earlier.

 ``` r
 t_var <- (1/lambda^2)